EolnMsuk/SkipCord-3/README.md

 * **Clean Command Channel**: Automatically deletes old command messages to keep the control channel tidy, while pinning the interactive menus.
 * **Daily Auto-Stats**: Posts a voice channel time report (`!times`) daily at a configured UTC time, then automatically clears VC time, command usage, and violation statistics for the next day.
 * **Media-Only Channels**: Enforces rules in designated channels by automatically deleting any messages that do not contain an image, video, link, or other media.
 * **Comprehensive Logging**: Utilizes `loguru` for detailed, color-coded logs of all commands, moderation actions, and server events, saved to `bot.log`.
 Includes a separate, persistent `ban.log` for ban-specific events, featuring auto-rotation and compression.
+Status messages and critical errors (like VC connection failures) can be sent to a dedicated Discord log channel (configurable via `LOG_GC`).

 <img width="1271" height="538" alt="2" src="https://github.com/user-attachments/assets/3c6de1af-c9a7-4474-a498-dbeaf4af19de" />